lirantal/vulnerable-postgresql-read-only-mode/README.md

 ## Database Setup

-The database is automatically set up when you run `docker-compose up -d`.
+The database is automatically set up when you run `docker compose up -d`.
 The `init.sql` file creates the users table and inserts sample data.

 ### Manual Database Setup (if needed)